Dr. Maria Vernet (Co-Principal Investigator)

 Anesse Pinpokintr grew up in Southern California and spent a large portion of her early childhood travelling back and forth from Thailand, where her parents immigrated from.
 After graduating from high school, she flew across the country to pursue her bachelor’s degree in environmental science at the University of Rochester, where she’s currently conducting independent research on methane production in oxic lakes.

 Driven by an excitement for discovering and passion for combating climate change, Anesse found herself interested in perusing environmental science early on in her career.
 Growing up by the ocean, she became interested in biological oceanography because it gives her a new way of visualizing where she grew up her whole life.
 In her free time, she enjoys creating art and sewing.

-Daniela Cajiao (Researcher and Ph.D.
+Daniela Cajiao (Travel and Tourism Management, Ph.D.
 Candidate)